-- (1) A licence must- - (a) clearly identify the license holder; - (b) specify the licence period; - (c) specify the categories of waste which the licensed service provider may collect, transport and dispose; - (d) outline the information recording and submission requirements of the municipality for its own integrated waste management plan and SAWIS; and - (e) specify other procedural matters that may be necessary. - (2) A licence- - (a) may not be ceded or assigned without the prior written consent of the municipality; - (b) is valid for one year from the date of issue; and - (c) is valid only for the categories of waste specified therein. - (3) A licence authorisation will include a display sticker for each of the vehicles identified in the application indicating the validity period and the category of waste for which the licence is granted, which sticker must be clearly displayed on the front window of the vehicles. - (4) The municipality will not receive waste at its waste handling facilities or waste disposal facilities from service providers who are not able to provide proof of the licence authorisation should it be requested and without a licence sticker on the vehicle.
+- (1) A licence must- - (a) clearly identify the license holder; - (b) specify the licence period; - (c) specify the categories of waste which the licensed service provider may collect, transport and dispose of; - (d) outline the information recording and submission requirements of the municipality for its own integrated waste management plan and SAWIS; and - (e) specify other procedural matters that may be necessary. - (2) A licence- - (a) may not be ceded or assigned without the permission of the municipality; - (b) is valid for two years from the date of issue; and - (c) is valid only for the categories of waste specified therein.

-- (5) A licensed service provider may not fail or refuse to provide the municipality with any information reasonably requested with regards to the terms and conditions of the licence or give false or misleading information. - (6) A licensed service provider is fully liable for any act or omission by any of his or her employees if such an act or omission is a transgression of the licence conditions or have a detrimental impact on human health or the environment.
+- (3) A licence authorisation may include a display sticker for each of the vehicles identified in the application indicating the validity period and the category of waste for which the licence is granted, which sticker must be clearly displayed on the front window of the vehicles. - (4) The municipality will not receive waste at its waste handling facilities or waste disposal facilities from service providers who do not comply with the provisions of subsection (3). - (5) A licensed service provider may not fail or refuse to provide the municipality with any information reasonably requested with regards to the terms and conditions of the licence or give false or misleading information. - (6) A licensed service provider is fully liable for any act or omission by any of his or her employees if such an act or omission is a transgression of the licence conditions or have a detrimental impact on human health or the environment.